 VP of Supply Chain, MCBH

 I consider myself blessed that the marine industry has been part of my life for more than half my life; however, I will say that being a female in the marine industry thirty-six years ago was somewhat intimidating as the industry was undeniably a male dominated industry.
 Fortunately, thirty-six years ago when I began my employment in the marine industry there was one female in a leadership position in my company.
 The fact that a female held a leadership position inspired me and gave me hope that I, too, could achieve leadership roles within the company.
-Young women can achieve great success in business.
 My advice to every young woman that possesses the desire to succeed in business is to Let.
 It.
 Rip!
 Exude confidence in yourself while staying humble, seek mentorship, build strong business relationships, help others succeed, go above and beyond, seek projects outside your assigned responsibilities, demonstrate a work ethic that would make your parents proud and know that it is ok to be firm in your business dealings as long as you remain fair.
 You’ve got this!
 Do not ever give up.
 Get out there, shine and Let.
 It.
 Rip!

 VP of Human Resources, MasterCraft Boats